 KEY UNIVERSITY REPRESENTATIVES

 Aimée Vega Montiel is Researcher, National Autonomous University of Mexico.
 She is an expert on gender and media and Vice President, International Association for Media and Communication Research (IAMCR).
-She Chairs both the Research Committee and Latin American Chapter of the ‘Global Alliance on Media and Gender’ (GAMAG).
+She Chairs the Latin American Chapter of the ‘Global Alliance on Media and Gender’ (GAMAG).
 She is also Co-Chair of UNESCO Unitwin on Gender, Media and ICTs.

 Lisa French is Professor and Deputy Dean (Media) in the School of Media and Communication at RMIT University (Melbourne, Australia) and co-chair of The UNESCO-UN Media, Gender and ICTs University Network (UNITWIN).
 She is the co-author of several books, including Womenvision: Women and the Moving Image in Australia (2003).
 Her PhD and MA research were both interested in gender and film, and she has published widely in these fields in local and international journals.
 In 2012 she published the results of a major research project on the participation of women in film and television industries in Australia: Women in the Victorian Film, Television and Related Industries.
 Lisa acted as UNESCO’s regional moderator for online debates prior to the Global Forum on Media (Bangkok, 2013); was part of the drafting committee for the Action Plan for the Asia-Pacific Regional Global Alliance of Media and Gender (GAMAG); has presented at several UNESCO General Assemblies; and published in the UNESCO book Media in Support of Sustainable Development and a Culture of Peace.